Questions and Answers about Concessions

 How many state park concession opportunities are offered to the public each year?

-The figure varies but there are approximately 10 new or replacement concessions contracts offered to the public annually.
+The figure varies but there are approximately 10 new or replacement concession contracts offered to the public annually.

 Which concession types pay the most rent to the State?